-Further studies on blocking and their influence on weather extremes are needed to understand the underlying physical mechanisms.
+Further studies on blocking and their influence on weather extremes are thus needed to understand the underlying physical mechanisms.
 Both observational data sets, which provide an important data basis, and new modeling strategies can provide a possible perspective to improve this understanding as well as the predictability and risk assessment of extreme weather events.
-Potential changes in weather extremes due to global climate warming also lead to an increase in the need for better forecasting and risk assessment.
+Potential changes in weather extremes due to global climate warming also increase the need for better forecasting and risk assessment.
 For planned observational campaigns as well as long-term observations, feedback and coupling processes should be covered in particular.
 The same applies to model experiments, for example realized in seamless modeling approaches.
+The framework presented in this review article could also serve as a reference to align future studies in this complex topic, thus enabling a stronger interstudy comparability.